by Adam Peek

 ABOUT:

-Functionally identical to Shizuku Keeper Lite (https://llamalab.com/automate/community/flows/51012), this flow leverages Automate's privileged service to run Shizuku or standalone ADB via USB debugging (without a cable) for unparalleled performance and resiliency.
-Both can also start without the privileged service, and Shizuku will even failover to wireless debugging if necessary.
-However, once successfully running via USB debugging, Wi-Fi is needed only briefly at boot to start ADB in TCP/IP mode.
-The flow will ensure Shizuku remains running thereafter without Wi-Fi or any further configuration, comparable to having started it via root.
-Likewise, apps that use ADB independently will continue to work via USB debugging on TCP port 5555, any other unused static port, or an automatically generated random port.
-A dedicated timer and seven event driven fibers swiftly detect and recover from any potential service interruptions.
+Functionally identical to Shizuku Keeper Lite (https://llamalab.com/automate/community/flows/51012), this flow leverages Automate's privileged service to run Shizuku or standalone ADB via USB debugging without a cable for unparalleled performance and resiliency.
+If necessary, it will automatically bypass the privileged service and/or fall back to wireless debugging.
+Though once started via USB debugging, Wi-Fi is needed only briefly each boot to start ADB in TCP/IP mode.
+The flow will keep them running in the background thereafter without Wi-Fi or any further configuration, comparable to having been started via root.
+Likewise, apps that utilize ADB independently will continue to work via USB debugging on TCP port 5555, an optional random port, or any other unused static port.
+Seven auxillary event driven fibers and an adjustable timer swiftly detect and recover from any potential service interruptions.

 SETUP (Required):